Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 Main beneficiary: The Ministry of European Integration of the Republic of Serbia

-Duration of the assignment: 17 working days from March 2023 until September 2023
+Duration of the assignment: 15 working days from September 2023 until October 2023

 1. Relevant background information